-- Catalylic converter to reduce NOx. - FleetGuard assembly made of a DOC (Diesel Oxidation Catalyst and a DPF (Diesel Particulate Filter).
+- FleetGuard aftertreatment system made of a Diesel Particulate Filter (DPF), Diesel Oxidation Catalyst (DOC) and Selective Catalytic Reduction (SCR) unit.
 Noise, vibration and heat insulated.
-This assembly is mounted to the bus structure and is accessible through an exterior access door. - Tail pipe diffuser and rain deviation device. - Exhaust pipe with Insulation and a flexible section. - Exhaust to rear left hand top of rear cap.
+This ATD is mounted to the bus structure and is accessible through an exterior access door. - Tail pipe diffuser and rain deviation device. - Exhaust pipe with insulation and a flexible section. - Exhaust to rear left hand top of rear cap.